-When walking on any of the routes in South West England and Wales you will not be disappointed by the variation of sites you will see.
+When walking on any of the routes in South West England you will not be disappointed by the variation of sites you will see.
 Below we have listed a range of castles, ruins, lighthouses and more that you may see when walking or cycling one of our routes.

 South West Coast Path: